 (A partnership between UKaid Sakchyam and Nepal Clearing House Limited)

-At present, the connectIPS e-Payment system is limited to individual customers and thus the transactions are mostly of low value.
+At present, the connectIPS e-Payment system is limited to individual customers and transactions are mostly of low value.
 And most of the merchants connected to the BFIs and PSPs are of commercial category.
-There is also a huge lack of supply-side merchants utilising the online payment system.
-Thus, the SMEs and corporate houses, for whom automated payment transactions can be of great use, are still working on a paper-based payment system as they don’t have options to integrate with banking channels.
+Supply-side merchants are yet to utilise the online payment system.
+Thus, the Small & Medium Enterprises (SMEs) and corporate houses, for whom automated payment transactions can be of great use, are still working on a paper-based payment system as they don’t have options to integrate with banking channels.

-Keeping in mind the constraints and challenges that digital payment mechanism is going through, UKaid Sakchyam Access to Finance is partnering with NCHL to generate momentum for the growth of the electronic payment system in the country by bringing the conventional and non-conventional institutions into the digital payment ecosystem.
+To address the constraints and challenges that digital payment mechanism is going through, UKaid Sakchyam Access to Finance is partnering with NCHL to generate momentum for the growth of the electronic payment system in the country by bringing the conventional and non-conventional institutions into the digital payment ecosystem.
+As such, the project is also in line with Sakchyam’s objective to support the accessibility of digital financial services on a nationwide level.

 The project has identified the following activities to reach its intended goal:

-- Facilitation for promotion, awareness and training of the connectIPS e-Payment to expand the system as Corporate Module/ Channel and thus incorporate to the small and medium institutions for processing their payments through the alternate channel.
+- Facilitation for promotion, awareness and training of the connectIPS e-Payment to expand the system as Corporate Module/ Channel and thus incorporate the SMEs for processing their payments through the alternate channel.

 - Development and rollout of National Payment Interface (NPI) to set up consolidated interfaces of connectIPS and NCHL-IPS system